RosaleeKnight/minesweeper/README.md

 # minesweeper

 Making the minesweeper game using only css which I read about as a challenge in a coding magazine.
 This is my first project using a SCSS file.
 The idea is to have an interactive game that keep track of your flags and bombs left to find.
+Some of the challenges I faced in this challenge is using correct nesting, how to run scss via extention in visual studio and how to get it all together.
+(Still working on that last part...)